staskus/Blog/Content/notes/Trees and Graphs.md

 Given the list of courses and dependency list of which courses must come before the others, return a list of course order.

 This issue can be solved with DFS with some caveats.
-- We might not have one graph, there might be multiple graphs.
+* We might not have one graph, there might be multiple graphs.
 So we might need to do multiple DFS until all nodes (courses) have been visited.
-- Once we reach the end of the graph then we add that node to the **beginning** of the course schedule.
+* Once we reach the end of the graph then we add that node to the **beginning** of the course schedule.
+* If cycles are found, it's impossible to create a schedule.
+Cycles can be avoided by **visited** and **visiting** (or gray and black) node marking.

 # Additional Information